-DEACON: O God, save Your people. and bless Your inheritance.
-Visit Your world with mercy and compassion.
-Exalt the estate of Orthodox Christians, and send down on us Your rich mercies.
-Through the intercessions of our most-pure Lady Theotokos and ever-virgin Mary; by the might of the precious and life-giving Cross; by the protection of the honorable, bodiless powers of heaven; at the supplication of the honorable, glorious prophet, forerunner and Baptist John; of the holy, glorious, all-laudable apostles: of our fathers among the saints, the great hierarchs and ecumenical teachers, Basil the Great, Gregory the Theologian, and John Chrysostom; Athanasius, Cyril, and John the Merciful, patriarchs of Alexandria; Nicholas of Myra in Lycia, Spyridon of Trimythous, and Nektarios of Pentapolis, the wonderworkers; of the holy and glorious great martyrs George the Trophy-bearer, Demetrius the Myrrh-streaming, Theodore the soldier, Theodore the General, and Menas the Wonder-worker; of the hieromartyrs Ignatius the God-bearer of Antioch, Haralampos, and Eleftherios; of the holy, glorious, and great martyrs Thekla, Barbara, Anastasia, Katherine, Kyriaki, Photini, Marina, Paraskeva, and Irene; of the holy, glorious and right-victorious martyrs; of our venerable and God-bearing fathers who shone in the ascetic life5, of (N., patron saint of the
+DEACON: O God, save Your people, and bless Your inheritance.
+Visit Your world with mercv and compassion.
+Exalt the estate Orthodox Christians, and send down on us Your rich mercies.
+Through the intercessions of our most-pure Lady Theotokos and ever-virgin Mary; by the might of the precious life-giving Cross; by protection of the honorable, bodiless powers of heaven; at the supplication of the honorable, glorious prophet, forerunner and Baptist John; of the holy, glorious, all-laudable apostles; of our fathers among the saints, the hierarchs and ecumenical teachers, Basil the Great, Gregory the Theologian, and John Chrysostom; Athanasius, Cyril, and John the Merciful, patriarchs of Alexandria; Nicholas of Myra in Lycia, Spyridon of Trimythous, and Nektarios of Pentapolis, the wonderworkers; of the holy and glorious great martyrs George the Trophy-bearer, Demetrius the Myrrh-streaming, Theodore the soldier, Theodore the General, and Menas the Wonder-worker; of the hieromartyrs Ignatius the God-bearer of Antioch, Haralampos, and Eleftherios; of the holy, glorious, and great martyrs Thekla, Barbara, Anastasia, Katherine, Kyriaki, Photini, Marina, Paraskeva, and Irene; of the holy, glorious and right-victorious martyrs; of our venerable and God-bearing fathers who shone in the ascetic life; of (N., patron saint of the enlightener of the Aleuts and apostle to America, and Raphael, bishop of Brooklyn...;

-Saint Paul savs in Hebrews 12:1. "we are surrounded by a areat could of witnesses."
+Saint Paul says Hebrews 12:1. are surrounded by a great could witnesses."
 These are the saints of the Church and it is customary for Orthodox Christians to ask for their intercession.
-The saints mentioned in this prayer are some of the great saints from the early centuries of the Church.
+The saints mentioned in this prayer are some of the great saints from the early centuries of Church.
 The stories of their lives are part of our written tradition.